Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 Customs clearance may be slow.
 To avoid delays and reduce the chances of mistakes, make sure you have complete documents and requirements for customs clearance.
 It also helps to have a partner who has customs clearance experience in Indonesia.

 Indonesia is an archipelago.
 Some areas will be more difficult and expensive to reach than others.
-Consider this when estimating delivery times, as well as when choosing your shipping model, be it cross-border shipping or local distribution.
+Consider this when estimating delivery times, as well as when choosing your eCommerce logistics model, be it cross-border shipping or local distribution.

 User experience plays a big role in winning and keeping customers.
 You not only have to beat the competition—you also have to make your online store visually appealing on smartphones’ small screens, and make sure it works smoothly despite the country’s average mobile Internet connection speed of 9.82mbps.